acolomb/elf-mangle/README.md

 the `--print` option.
 It defaults to `pretty` mode, calling any print function *elf-mangle* has for known symbols (see the section "Application Extensions" below for how to use them).
-Since by default no symbol has a known special meaning, only the symbol names are listed.
-Use `--print=hex` to generate a hex dump of the data content for each symbol.
+Since by default no symbol has a known special meaning, it falls back to generating a hex dump of the data content for each symbol.
+Use `--print=hex` to force this hex dump for all symbols, or `--print=pretty-only` to suppress the fall-back, instead listing only the symbol names for unknown symbols.
 The `--print=defines` variant outputs a format suitable for later use with the `--define-from` option (see below).

 Optionally the displayed symbol list can be filtered using the